Congratulating Our 2021 & 2022 Nursing Award Recipients

 The Department of Nursing offers a variety of courses tailored towards different skill and career levels, including specialist areas of interest.
 We are proud to award a number of Scholarships, Bursaries and Prizes to our diverse cohort of high-achieving students.
 These awards provide students with the opportunity to further their clinical, academic or research careers.

-We applaud these talented students for their spectacular work during 2021 and would again like to congratulate each and every award recipient.
+Our talented students were rewarded for their spectacular work during the 2022 Marian Barrett lecture, and we would again like to congratulate each and every award recipient.

 As a celebration of these students’ achievements, we are proud to share the stories of some of our recipients.

-— Jemeni Thomas, Graduate Certificate in Cancer Nursing
+- Kaarin Goeldner, Graduate Certificate in Cancer Nursing

 Dorothy Jean Ineke Scholarship in Nursing

-— Kate Strahan, Graduate Certificate in Nursing Practice (Paediatric Intensive Care)
+— Shelby Chatlain, Graduate Certificate in Nursing Practice

 Dorothy Jean Ineke Scholarship in Nursing